 A pony wall was built between the vanity and toilet to break from having an all-white section, per Michelle’s plan.
 The newly installed vanity and countertop match the same set that is seen in the kitchen, down to the same pullout and knobs, creating a seamless design.

 Tiling in this room is a similar style to the kitchen backsplash.
 The bathroom floor tile was also created, hand-cut, and painted by Clay Tiles but this time in a “Z” pattern with dark grout.

 For the shower built out, we installed 3 walls of tiling.
 Michelle selected the Tanagram tile from Clay Imports for the shower wall.
 This tile was like no other!
 Each individual tile had a black trim with a solid diagonal line.
-When lined up the wall, it created somewhat of an optical illusion!
+When lined up to the wall, it created somewhat of an optical illusion!
 On the shower floor, a white penny tile was laid with dark grout.
 Finally, a frameless shower glass door was installed, so it did not take away from the statement tiling in the shower.

 Throughout the home, engineered hardwoods were installed after the floor was leveled, then baseboards were added.

 Photographer: Sophie Epton Photography